contensis/contensis.github.io/docs-src/content-types/field-editors/editor-entry.md

 | [Content guidelines](/content-types/field-editors/field-properties.md#content-guidelines) |  Provides guidance to an author of the expected content that the field should contain. |

 ### Content type
-The option selected from the dropdown determines which content type you want to model your content with.[^2]
+The option selected from the dropdown determines which content type you want to model your content with.

-[^1]: Should this editor simply be called entries?